Wizardry: Proving Grounds of the Mad Overlord: Gameplay

 Wizardry saves the player's party and game progress onto a scenario disk.
 After booting, a new one may be created with a blank floppy disk or an existing one used.
-Completion of Proving Grounds of the Mad Overlord is necessary to play the sequels Wizardry II and III since they require the characters from the first game to be imported from a scenario disk.
+Completion of Proving Grounds of the Mad Overlord allows a player to export the winning party to Wizardry II and III.

 Development

 Andrew Greenberg, then a Cornell University student, began the project's development in 1978, and the game was in an early playable state by fall 1979, when it became popular among fellow students.
 Wizardry drew influences from earlier games from the PLATO system, most notably the 1977 role-playing game Oubliette.
 It was initially coded in Applesoft BASIC, but Greenberg and Woodhead rewrote it in UCSD Pascal after BASIC proved too slow to be playable.
 They had to wait for a run-time system, not available until early 1981, before publishing it.
 The game took two and a half man-years to complete, but the delay benefited Wizardry by permitting almost one year of playtesting and game balancing before release, distinguishing it from others such as Ultima I. Frederick Sirotek, Norman's businessman father and the company's financier, insisted that the packaging and documentation be professional, also distinguishing the game from others sold in Ziploc bags.

 The Commodore 64/128 versions of Wizardry 1-3 share a common code base with the Apple originals, as they all use the same run-time 6502 Pascal interpreter which provides support for overlays and low-level functions to interface with the hardware.
-USCD Pascal was also used for the IBM versions, but with an x86 version of the interpreter.
+UCSD Pascal was also used for the IBM versions, but with an x86 version of the interpreter.

 Lengthy load time and extensive disk access was a problem with Wizardry; however, the Commodore versions, which particularly suffer from this, provided a variety of workarounds.
 In C128 mode, the VDC memory is used to store overlays and REUs are supported in both C64 and C128 mode.
 Wizardry 2-5 also detect if 16k or 64k of VDC memory is present and can use the 1571 drive's burst mode for faster load time.

 "Werdna" and "Trebor" are Greenberg and Woodhead's first names spelled backwards.
 Their names also appear as initials (i.e., ACG and RJW) on the map of the eighth and ninth floors.

-Sir-Tech published Wizardry, Revision 2 in 1982, which implemented a number of new features.
+Sir-Tech published Wizardry, Revision 2 in 1982, which included new features.
 John M. Morrison for The Space Gamer No. 50 commented that "By this time, your old disk should be wearing out.
 I definitely recommend sending the $5 in to transfer backup characters, as you'll get Revision 2 to boot."

+A 3D remake of the game was released by Digital Eclipse in early access on September 15, 2023 for Windows computers, followed by a full release for Windows and game consoles on May 23, 2024.
+Besides an audio-visual overhaul, the game also features quality-of-life improvements.